 CHECK FIRST-AID KIT AND SAFETY VESTS BEFORE GOING ON HOLIDAY

 Before going on summer vacation, drivers should also check the contents of their first-aid kit.
 It is important to pay attention not only to the completeness but also to the expiry date, as the Federal Association of Medical Technology (BVMed) advises.
 This is especially true for sterile parts such as compresses and bandages.
 Because the printed date is exceeded, sterility is no longer guaranteed and exchange is due.
 But regardless of this, drivers should check the content regularly.
 The required equipment was supplemented five years ago – for example with a 14-piece plaster set, a bandage pack for children, and two cleaning wipes for the skin.
-If your children get bored don’t forget the gaming console for them such as F95zone games while traveling.
+If your children get bored don’t forget the gaming console for them while traveling.

 GO ANTI-CYCLICALLY BY CAR ON SUMMER VACATION